mudin89/LocalRestaurantFinder/README.md

 After that you should proceed as with any javascript project:

-- Go to your project's root folder and run `npm install`.
+- Go to your project's root folder and run `npm install expo-cli`.
-- Run `npm run ios` or `npm run android` to start your application!
+- Run `npx expo start` to start your application!
+Then press a to run to android emulator, press i to run to ios emulator via expo.

 (Using yarn: `yarn ios` or `yarn android`)

 Note: Please read the Setup environments section that is below in this file for more information about the execution scripts.

+Please replace the Yelp API key with the provided api.

 App ScreenShot